-Here on the Frontier, young boys learn how to:
+Here on the Frontier, young boys also learn fun things, like:

-- grow food in a garden in summer
+- horticulture (grow food plants in a garden in summer)

-- pack horses for 3-4 day camping trips
+- packing horses for 3-4 day camping trips

 Go Green and Grow!

-Rocky Mountain Frontier is designed as a ‘geo-thermal green’ campus, where boys and staff members adapt to an 1800’s ‘off-grid’ lifestyle.
-We keep solar electric power working at base camp at all times.
+RMF is designed as a ‘geothermal green’ campus, where boys and staff members adapt to an 1800’s ‘off-grid’ lifestyle.
+We keep solar electric power working at the base camp at all times.

 - Introduce troubled boys to new environments and foster an appreciation for the natural world and respect for animals

-- Challenge individuals through use of physical and mental activities
+- Challenge individuals through the use of physical and mental activities

 - Promote good communication skills that can be transferred to participants’ everyday life